shakilprogramming/Assignment--/README.md

 3. **Property Listing Page**: Created a dynamic page for displaying available properties.
 4. **Admin Panel**: Added functionality for admins to manage properties (add, edit, delete).
 5. **Interactive Map**: Integrated an interactive map using `react-leaflet` to show property locations.
+6. **Theme Toggle**: Implemented dark/light theme toggle functionality using React context.
+7. **Contact Form**: Added a contact form to allow users to inquire about properties.